Rule 41(g) Motion for the Return of Property

 If the property is not returned in compliance with the law, then we can help you file a Motion for Return of Property pursuant to Rule 41(g) and Motion for Attorney Fees, Costs, and Interest pursuant to 28 U.S.C. § 2465(b)(1).

-We can bring this action against the agency that seized your property including the FBI, DEA, ATF, or Department of Homeland Security after seizures by agents with Customs and Border Protection (CBP) or a Homeland Security Investigations (“HSI”) Task Force Officer.
+We can bring this action against the agency that seized your property, including the FBI, DEA, ATF, Department of Homeland Security (DHS), Customs and Border Protection (CBP), or Homeland Security Investigations (“HSI”).

 In those cases, we can help you file a Verified Claim pursuant to 21 U.S.C. § 853(n) and Fed.
 R. Crim.
 P. 32.2(c), in order to identify your interest in the seized property.